 Unfortunately, though, there’s a darker side to the culture of young people online.
 According to a Pew Research Center survey, 56 percent of U.S. teens have been bullied online.
 That’s worrisome, especially since cyberbullying — the practice of harassing, threatening, or intentionally embarrassing another person online — can take a serious toll on mental and emotional health.

 Keeping kids safe online is important.
-Read on to understand the signs that your child may be the target of a cyberbully and learn strategies to help them cope, plus details on how Allstate Identity Protection can help you spot possible cyberbullying activity.
+Read on to understand the signs that your child may be the target of a cyberbully and learn strategies to help them cope.

 8 signs your child may be dealing with a cyberbully